Justia 10 - Badge

 $1.75M Settlement for Ice Hazard Allegedly Caused by Leaky Gutter

 Lorilynn Hassett slipped on ice on the gas station premises and claimed a leaky gutter directed runoff to the pump area, where it froze.
 Plaintiff pointed to a repair work order submitted weeks before the incident that was never completed.
-The defense argued the condition was open and obvious and raised comparative negligence.
+The defense argued the condition was open and obvious and raised comparative negligence in slip and fall.

 Hassett alleged the fall aggravated preexisting L4-5/L5-S1 disc herniations, leading to an L4-5 discectomy, fusion, and later a spinal cord stimulator, each followed by therapy.
 She sought lost earnings, extensive future life-care, and pain and suffering.
 The parties reached a $1,750,000 pretrial settlement.